In these days public awareness is mostly concentrated on securing their camera on their laptops as they fear that hackers can watch them.

 Now, if you have a Mac, and considering it has such a lovely design don’t cover it with a crappy piece of glue and paper when you can use Oversight a free software created by very talented Patrick Wardle.

-Check out one of the many cool things he do!
+Check out one of the many cool things he does!

 Now with that said most of us concentrate on cameras when most of laptops have a built-in microphone.
 But we do not see many people covering duck tape or glue that hole, right?